 If you do end up losing your job abroad, then you can add additional ESL online teaching companies with more structured hours.

-Two of the best companies for teaching online while traveling are Cambly and Allschool.
+One of the best companies for teaching online while traveling is Cambly.
 Cambly is great if you are new to teaching online since no degree or experience is required.
-Allschool is a platform where you create and teach your own lessons.

 Online teaching changed completely in August 2021 when China changed their tutoring laws.
 To find out about non-Chinese online teaching companies, check out the video below.